Instagram New UI 2025 Explained: Complete Guide to the Interface Update

 👉 Swipe navigation: Users can now swipe horizontally between tabs, improving in-app flow

-👉 Reels-first experience: In some regions, the app opens directly to the Reels tab.
+👉 Reels-first experience: In some regions, including India and South Korea, the app opens directly to the Reels tab

-The Instagram new UI is meant to mirror how people actually use the app.
+The Instagram UI update is meant to mirror how people actually use the app.

 It’s a move toward behavioral design: surfacing the areas users visit most, while nudging them to stay longer through interaction.